 The focus of chants is not singing, but prayer – avodat lev (or avodah shebalev), ‘service/work of the heart’.
 When we chant, it is not the quality of our voice or musicianship that counts, but the quality of our intention (kavanah).
 However advanced the musical and vocal skill in the chanting may be, and however accurate the ‘performance’, if individual and collective meditative focus on the sacred heart of the chant, or the meaning in the words, is lacking, the chant will not reach its full potential.
 As Rabbi Zalman Schachter-Shalomi (zt”l) wrote: “We are not merely singing melodies … A nigun [a sacred tune with or without words] is a path to God, a ‘song of ascension’.”
-At the very least, I hope for a chant to inspire, and give us deeper appreciation of a text, teaching or perspective.
+(Davening: a guide to meaningful Jewish prayer, Jewish Lights, 2012) At the very least, I hope for a chant to inspire, and give us deeper appreciation of a text, teaching or perspective.

 For me, there is a clear order of priority: prayer, then words, then music.
 Putting music first, we might make a prayerful God-connection, but there’s no guarantee.
 Putting words first, we may never reach beyond our intellect into other parts of ourselves.
 Putting the combination of words and music first, we may have a sophisticated, layered experience, and still miss God.
 To be able to pray effectively, or engage in chant or meditative practice, it is good to start from silence.
 Practising silence, we can breathe, empty ourselves, make space, and begin to notice.
 Observing a period of silence opens up a fertile space and a higher quality of awareness for whatever happens next.